Wedding industry software development

 Payment schedules managed manually with no automated reminders, producing late payments and uncomfortable chasing conversations

-Wedding payments are structured across milestones -- deposit, mid-point payment, final balance -- not standard e-commerce checkout.
+Wedding payments are structured across milestones: deposit, mid-point payment, final balance.
+That's not standard e-commerce checkout.
 Managing those milestones manually means vendors either miss sending reminders or have to send them personally, which creates awkward dynamics with clients.
-Automated payment reminders and milestone tracking built into the contract workflow remove the manual step and reduce the number of late payments without the vendor having to ask.
+Automated payment reminders and milestone tracking built into the contract workflow remove the manual step and cut the number of late payments without the vendor having to ask.

 What we build

 Planning tools for couples managing a wedding from first search to event day.
 Task and checklist management with a timeline tied to the event date.
 Vendor shortlist and comparison across categories.
 Guest list management with RSVP tracking, meal preferences, and seating assignment.
 Budget tracker tied to actual bookings and payments rather than estimates in a spreadsheet.
 Vendor communication log keeping all messages, documents, and contracts in one place.
 Day-of coordination tools for the event timeline and vendor call sheet.
-Built for how couples actually plan -- not as a static checklist, but as a live dashboard connected to the vendors and budget it tracks.
+Built as a live dashboard connected to the vendors and budget it tracks, not a static checklist.

 Booking and scheduling tools for wedding vendors managing their own calendar and inquiry pipeline.
 Availability calendar with multi-day and partial-day event blocking.
 Inquiry intake form embedded on the vendor's own website or marketplace profile.
 Booking request management with quote, approval, and confirmation workflow.
 Automated follow-up sequences for unanswered inquiries.
 Calendar sync with Google Calendar and Apple Calendar so availability stays accurate across every channel.
 Package selection within the booking flow so couples choose their service tier before the contract is generated.
 Contract generation from a confirmed booking with e-signature and document storage.